Belief: Exclusivism

 People with exclusivist beliefs typically explain other beliefs either as in error, or as corruptions or counterfeits of the true faith.
 This approach is a fairly consistent feature among smaller new religious movements that often rely on doctrine that claims a unique revelation by the founders or leaders, and considers it a matter of faith that the "correct" religion has a monopoly on truth.
 All three major Abrahamic monotheistic religions have passages in their holy scriptures that attest to the primacy of the scriptural testimony, and indeed monotheism itself is often vouched as an innovation characterized specifically by its explicit rejection of earlier polytheistic faiths.

 Some exclusivist faiths incorporate a specific element of proselytization.
-This is a strongly-held belief in the Christian tradition which follows the doctrine of the Great Commission, and is less emphasized by the Islamic faith where the Quranic edict "There shall be no compulsion in religion" (2:256) is often quoted as a justification for toleration of alternative beliefs.
+This is a strongly held belief in the Christian tradition which follows the doctrine of the Great Commission, and is less emphasized by the Islamic faith where the Quranic edict "There shall be no compulsion in religion" (2:256) is often quoted as a justification for toleration of alternative beliefs.
 The Jewish tradition does not actively seek out converts.

 Exclusivism correlates with conservative, fundamentalist, and orthodox approaches of many religions, while pluralistic and syncretist approaches either explicitly downplay or reject the exclusivist tendencies within a religion.

 Inclusivism

 People with inclusivist beliefs recognize some truth in all faith systems, highlighting agreements and minimizing differences.
 This attitude is sometimes associated with Interfaith dialogue or with the Christian Ecumenical movement, though in principle such attempts at pluralism are not necessarily inclusivist and many actors in such interactions (for example, the Roman Catholic Church) still hold to exclusivist dogma while participating in inter-religious organizations.
 Explicitly inclusivist religions include many that are associated with the New Age movement, as well as modern reinterpretations of Hinduism and Buddhism.
-The Baháʼí Faith considers it doctrine that there is truth in all faith-systems.
+The Baháʼí Faith considers it doctrine that there is truth in all faith systems.

 Pluralism and syncretism are two closely related concepts.
 People with pluralist beliefs make no distinction between faith systems, viewing each one as valid within a particular culture.
-People with syncretic views blend the views of a variety of different religions or traditional beliefs into a unique fusion which suits their particular experiences and contexts (see eclecticism).
+People with syncretic views blend the views of a variety of different religions or traditional beliefs into a unique fusion which suits their particular experiences and contexts (eclecticism).
 Unitarian Universalism exemplifies a syncretic faith.